NetLogo/BehaviorSpace-Extension/README.md

 #### bspace:get-recommended-max-parallel-runs

-Returns the recommended maximum number of parallel runs for the current device.
+Reports the recommended maximum number of parallel runs for the current device.

 Example: